Azure-Samples/cognitive-services-ruby-sdk-samples/README.md

+---
+page_type: sample
+languages:
+- ruby
+products:
+- azure
+description: "These samples will show you how to get up and running using the SDKs for various Cognitive Services."
+urlFragment: cognitive-services-ruby-sdk-samples
+---

 # Cognitive Services SDK Samples

 These samples will show you how to get up and running using the SDKs for various Cognitive Services.
 They'll cover a few rudimentary use cases and hopefully express best practices for interacting with the data from these APIs.